chris346/reactForEveryone/README.md

 # reactForEveryone
 ```
-This Reposoitory is meant for practicing React
+This Repository is meant for practicing React
 ```